by Ethan Paquet

-PEI Seniors Homes includes Garden Home and Whisperwood Villa in Charlottetown, and Lady Slipper Villa in O’Leary.
-There are more than 350 staff at the three locations.
+PEI Seniors Homes owns and manages private long-term and community care facilities including Garden Home and Whisperwood Villa in Charlottetown and Lady Slipper Villa in O’Leary.
+There are more than 350 staff members at the three locations.

 About the staff

 Staff work in the following areas:

 - Laundry and Housekeeping

 “A lot of our staff are international, and the majority of them worked as nurses and doctors before coming to Canada.
 Unfortunately, their foreign credentials are not recognized here, so they start working with us as an RCW instead of what they are trained to do.”